Last Updated on September 1, 2024 by Maged kamel

 What is the definition of IRR-NPV?

-The new Item is the IRR; IRR stands for the internal rate of return.
+The new Items are Irr-Npv.
+The first item is the IRR, which stands for the internal rate of return.
 The internal rate of return is the interest rate that makes the net present value =0.
-But first, it is important to know what is the NPV or the net present value.
+The second item is NPV, or the net present value.

 What is the NPV?

-The NPV could be positive in case your investment is good, else if negative your investment Is bad.
+The NPV could be positive if your investment is good; otherwise, if it is negative, your investment is bad.
 But in this post, we are interested in finding the rate i that makes this NPv=0.
-But we will have two examples of the positive and negative NPV quoted from, the (math is fun ) site.
+We will have two examples of the positive and negative NPV quoted from the (math is fun ) site.

-The first example is that for someone who wants to get an investment of 10%, he lends his friend $500 now, and he will receive after one year $570.
-It is required to check the NPV and find out whether is positive or not.
+The first example is that someone who wants to get an investment of 10% lends his friend $500 now, and he will receive $570 after one year.
+It is required to check the NPV and find out whether it is positive or not.

-We draw the time scale from 0 to 1, and the vertical axis will be cash in-out, the $500 will be drawn pointing downwards since it is outflow.
+We draw the time scale from 0 to 1, and the vertical axis will be cash in-out.
+The $500 will be drawn pointing downwards since it is an outflow.

-After a one-year payment of $570 is received, a vertical arrow to be drawn by that value.
-The Idea of estimating the NPV is to return all the future inflows to the corresponding present value.
+After a one-year payment of $570 is received, a vertical arrow is drawn by that value.
+The idea behind estimating the NPV is to return all future inflows to the corresponding present value.

 These inflows will be pointing upwards.
-The NPV is estimated by summing all the cash in and cash out at time t=0.
-We consider i=10% , the present value of $570 is =(0.909*570), this value will be added to ($-500).
+The NPV is estimated by summing all the cash in and out at time t=0.
+We consider i=10%.
+The present value of $570 is =(0.909*570); this value will be added to ($-500).
 As we can see in the next slide, the NPV value is equal to $18.18.
 The investment of 10% is achieved as required.

-The second case is when the investor wants to get 15% as interest value.
+The second case is when the investor wants 15% as interest value.

 The sample example will be used, but this time, the interest i% value will be taken as 15%.
 The present value of $570 is obtained and will be =(570/1.15).
 The NPV can be found to be =$-4.35.
 This value will indicate that this investment is not good.

-Same at 2nd year and also at the third year plus $ 2500 is drawn upwards at the end of the third year.
-We will estimate the net present value =0, we will convert the payment to the present value, and estimate the net present value.
+The same applies in the second and third years, plus $2500 is drawn upwards at the end of the third year.
+We will estimate the net present value =0, convert the payment to the present value, and estimate the net present value.

 Here the interest is not given, we are going to find out the value of I. For every future worth, we will convert it back to its present worth, and the Net present value =0, then $2000 =100*(1/1+i)+100*(1/1+i)^2+100*(1/1+i)^3+2500*(1/1+i)^3